Some-Birb7190/lp_printer_cli/README.md

 # A program to send ESC/POS commands to a USB receipt printer
 All this program (./pyprint.py) does is send out basic ESC/POS commands to a printer connected over usb, with the use of external libraries.
-It was made on and is designed for Linux as that is where the problem lay, I couldn't find a unified program to send things out to these printers...so I wrote my own. **I will not provide support for people who wish to use this one windows.**
+It was made on and is designed for Linux as that is where the problem lay, I couldn't find a unified program to send things out to these printers...so I wrote my own. **I will not provide support for people who wish to use this on Windows.**
 All my testing was done on a generic 58mm printer, nothing special, just something cheap off of Amazon.
 Please do not submit issues saying it doesn't work with your printer, I won't know how to help. **Please only submit issues that are recreatable and provide all supporting files that you used.**

 ## Pre-Requisites